witchessabath/mkdocs/docs/Docker.md

 docker exec -u www-data nextcloud php occ files:scan --all #rescan all files docker exec -u www-data nextcloud php occ maintenance:repair #maintenance repairs, eg. to fix database inconsistencies, adjust file paths, and address other issues that may arise in a Nextcloud installation
 ```
+If you want access Nextcloud through your domain's URL, you will need to edit the `config.php` file to include `'*.yourdomain.com'` in the **trusted domains** section.

 ## Uptime Kuma
 I use Uptime Kuma, a simple yet powerful monitoring tool, to receive notifications about my services.